 The 3rd line

-without seeking merit; to carry
+acts; to carry

-(it) through to the end is auspicious.
+it through to the end is auspicious.

 To work hard